 Here’s a specific look at how this press gets your roll forming process going quicker without forsaking accuracy:

 Hydraulic presses come out on top when compared with mechanical presses.

 “But mechanical presses are faster!” you say.
-That’s typically true, but Dahlstrom’s new press has a special hydraulic reserve capacity.
+That’s typically true, but Dahlstrom’s press has a special hydraulic reserve capacity.
 In other words, the machine can act more like a mechanical press, yet keep that smooth stroke you see in hydraulic presses.

-Mechanical presses give you full tonnage only at bottom of each stroke.
+Mechanical presses give you full tonnage only at the bottom of each stroke.
 With a hydraulic press, you get full tonnage during the full length of the stroke.